cushenst/3d3-Project2/README.md

 sounddevice.query_devices()
 ```

-Within the server terminal, "help" can be inputted to obtain the available commands.
+Once the server is running within the server terminal, "help" can be inputted to obtain the available commands.